 The device can be set up to take readings every 60, 30, 15, 10 or 5 minutes.
 Unfortunately, as 5 minutes is the shortest interval, it is not an actual real-time reading.
 Another drawback is that it can’t monitor the power status of your RV, so if your air conditioning stops working due to power loss you will only be notified when the temperature eventually changes.
 However, the Temp Stick can be set up to inform you if it loses the internet connection.

-The Temp Stick comes with a 5-year warranty, and if you need any help, there is phone support from a customer service team that is based in the USA.
+The Temp Stick comes with a 3-year warranty, and if you need any help, there is free phone and email support available 7 days a week from a customer service team that is based in the USA.

 For those looking for a WiFi pet temperature monitor that is simple and easy-to-use, the Temp Stick is your best option.
 It’s affordable as there are no subscription fees, it’s reliable, and thanks to the intuitive smartphone app it’s incredibly user-friendly.
 Just remember you will need a mobile hotspot (like a Verizon Jetpack) in your RV for the Temp Stick to function.

-The MarCELL PRO Cellular Monitoring System allows pet owners to monitor a comprehensive range of conditions inside their RV.
-It can monitor temperature, humidity, water leaks, and power status and it will send alerts if safe ranges that you set are exceeded via either a text message, phone call or email.
+The MarCELL Cellular Monitoring System allows pet owners to monitor a comprehensive range of conditions inside their RV.
+It can monitor temperature, humidity, water leaks, and power status, and it will send alerts if safe ranges that you set are exceeded via either a text message, phone call or, email.

-This extensive range of data collection is handy for RV owners because not only will the MarCELL PRO tell you when your ideal temperature or humidity levels have been exceeded, it can also tell you if there is water inside your RV (useful if a pipe bursts, for example) or if your RV has lost power (causing the air conditioning to stop working), so you can immediately return to your RV to rescue your pet before the inside temperature rises to a dangerous level.
+This extensive range of data collection is handy for RV owners because not only will the MarCELL tell you when your ideal temperature or humidity levels have been exceeded, it can also tell you if your RV has lost power (causing the air conditioning to stop working) or with the optional SPuck water sensor it can tell you if there is water inside your RV (useful if a pipe bursts, for example).
+This pet temperature monitor will provide reliable alerts so you can immediately return to your RV to rescue your pet before the inside temperature rises to a dangerous level.

-The MarCELL PRO boasts an app with an advanced dashboard that has easy to read charts and simple settings to create and modify alerts.
+The MarCELL boasts an app with an advanced dashboard that has easy to read charts and simple settings to create and modify alerts.
 The device works by checking all levels within your RV every 10 seconds and reports immediately if an alarm threshold is met.
 Provided everything is safe, no alert will be triggered.
-Every half hour this information is recorded, and then the historical data is uploaded to the cloud every 8 hours so you can view it online.
-This is an upgrade from the standard MarCELL device which only records historical information every 60 minutes.
+Every hour this information is recorded, and then the historical data is uploaded to the cloud every 8 hours so you can view it online.

-You can also use one of your 20 free “update now” activations which allows you to see in real-time what is happening inside your RV and view updated historical data without waiting for the next automatic update.
+You can also pay for ”Instant Update” activations, which allows you to see in real-time what is happening inside your RV and view updated historical data without waiting for the next automatic update.
+The ”Instant Updates” cost 25 cents per update (sold in packs of 8 for $2), and they never expire.

 You can make changes to your chosen alert settings remotely, and your alerts can be fully customized.
 For instance, you can set up a text message alert to be sent to a specific person informing them that your power may have been disconnected and requires addressing.
 The dashboard system also allows you to allocate multiple users to the account and specify what permissions they have (or don’t have).

-Due to the cellular connection, the MarCELL PRO has a small fee to maintain the service each month.
+The MarCELL uses a built-in cellular connection to operate.
+There is no need for an existing phone line, WiFi, or internet connection.
+Due to the cellular connection, the MarCELL has a small fee to maintain the service each month.
 The fee can be paid annually at a cheaper rate or month-to-month when required.

-The unit is powered by a wall outlet, or you can use your RV’s USB charger port with the included adaptor.
-It will also function when the power is out thanks to the rechargeable back up battery.
-The unit comes with a 30-day money back guarantee, 1-year warranty and it has been designed and manufactured in the USA.
+The unit is powered by a wall outlet with the included AC adapter.
+It will also function when the power is out for up to 48 hours thanks to the rechargeable back up battery.
+The MarCELL comes with a 30-day money-back guarantee, 1-year warranty, and it has been designed and manufactured in the USA.

 Compatible with both iPhone and Android, the SensorPush Wireless Thermometer & Hygrometer is a compact remote temperature monitor that measures just 1.57 inches x 1.57 inches x 0.65 inches and weighs only 40g.
 The SensorPush runs on a CR2477 coin cell battery which typically provides over a year of regular use.
 The sensing component of the device is created in Switzerland ensuring quality and precision.